Enhancing my blog for Scientific Writing - Integrate Comments, Better TOC and Latex Support

 - Choose Your Account.

-- Before Giscus can work, you need to enable Discussions in the target repository.
+Before Giscus can work, we need to enable Discussions in our repository.

 - Go to your GitHub repository.